History of the Perthshire Patons

 Janet was Calum's and Jamie's great great great great grandmother.

 Janet was more commonly referred to as Jessie.
-It is not yet know when she was born, only that it was in Inverness.
+It is not yet known when she was born, only that it was in Inverness.

-Jessie married David MacGillivray at some stage in the mid 1830s, but prior to 1837.
-There are no records of their marriage in the OPRs, but in the 1851 census (1851/68/11/51), Janet, listed as Jessie, was described as having been born in Inverness.
+Jessie married David MacGillivray at some stage in the mid 1830s, but prior to 1837, although there are no records of their marriage in the established church OPRs.

 After marrying David, Janet, or Jessie, spent a few years raising a family with David in Inverness city.
 In 1851 they are recorded in the census living at 67 King Street in Inverness.